A recent article in The Wall Street Journal argues that boards may have a hidden bias towards the CEOs they chose.

-Attorney Chantal M. Wilson has joined Fredrikson & Byron in the Mergers & Acquisitions Group.
+Attorney Amanda M. Mills has joined Fredrikson & Byron as an associate in the firm’s Litigation Group.